manatlan/maar/README.md

 history:  I've got an android auto radio, with a 1280x480 (6.86") ...
 I don't like the current music player.
 So i try to replace it with something of my own.
 It's just to try if an android apk, using htag, can replace the current app.

-You an test the [APK on appetize](https://appetize.io/app/gutxl5u4tznjq4v6ocu3peinba) (but there are no mp3 in the appetize vm, so you can't go further)
+You can test the [APK on appetize](https://appetize.io/app/gutxl5u4tznjq4v6ocu3peinba) (but there are no mp3 in the appetize vm, so you can't go further)

 <img src="screenshot.png" width="250" style="float:left">